liao961120/intra/main.md

-follows: heightened physiological arousal ($A$) raises perceived threat ($T$), which in turn leads to even higher physiological arousal ($A$), resulting in a positive-feedback loop between physiological arousal and perceived threat that eventually leads to a panic attack.
+follows: heightened physiological arousal ($A$) raises perceived threat ($T$), which in turn leads to even higher physiological arousal ($A$), resulting in a positive-feedback loop between physiological arousal and perceived threat that eventually culminates in a panic attack.
 A clinician might want to see if this vicious cycle can be shown empirically with data.
 Without further elaborating on the theory, however, an EMA study is planned to collect the measures of $A$ and
 $T$ quite densely---once every hour during daytime for 2 weeks---to infer a